Capt-Dr-Dahlia/bitsy-game-1/README.md

 # bitsy-game-1

-A test run at using bitsy for the final creatice writing piece.
+A test run at using bitsy for the final creative writing piece.